vyos/vyos-documentation/docs/system/syslog.rst

 When no options/parameters are used, the contents of the main syslog file are displayed.

-.. hint:: Use ``show log | srip-private`` if you want to hide private data when sharing your logs.
+.. hint:: Use ``show log | strip-private`` if you want to hide private data when sharing your logs.